We help asylum seekers and all immigrants find a job in Munich

 - CV, if you have one

-As soon as you are included in our Plant-a-Talent database, you can attend our training and preparation workshops.
-Participation in these workshops will depend on your training and qualifications and your knowledge of the German language.
-Once we have all of your documents together, we will seek interview dates for you and prepare you for them.
-If you are hired, we will remain in contact with you to make sure everything goes smoothly.
-And we believe that you will soon have an employment contract in your hands.
+As soon as you are registered n our Plant-a-Talent database, you can attend our training and preparation workshops.
+Participation in these workshops will depend on your education and skill set as well as your knowledge of the German language.
+Once we have all of your documents together, we will assist you in selecting relevant companies and organize interview dates for you.
+If you receive a job offer and an employment contract, we will remain in contact with you to make sure everything runs smoothly – even after you start working at your new job.

 Help with your work permit